 The popularity of the Leyland Cypress as a “Living Fence” TM screen is indeed no coincidence.
-We see this hardy and attractive conifer form and shape itself into the coveted “Living Fence” TM.
-This soft-needled evergreen’s leaves are medium green in color.
-The Leyland Cypress tree is happiest in the full sun and Pryor’s Nursery recommends it be planted in such locations only, if the growth rate is to be achieved.
-This hardy tree is pyramidal to cylindrical in shape and it can grow as much as 1.5 feet per year or more.
-Its care is simple but does demand water in the hot months when young.
+We see this hardy and attractive conifer form and shape itself into the coveted “Living Fence” TM in no time.
+The soft-needled leaves are medium green in color.
+We recommend planting the Leyland Cypress tree in full-sun locations if the growth rate is to be achieved.
+This hardy tree is pyramidal to cylindrical and can grow as much as 2-3 feet per year or more.
+Easy to care for but demands water in the hot months when young.
 These trees can grow very tall at maturity but can be pruned indefinitely to retain the desired shape.

-In the late 1970’s, the Leyland was thought to be trouble free.
-But now we see on some a cankar, which is a small wound which leaks sap.
-While many people say it’s a problem, the state of Maryland Department of Pesticides lecture given by Ethyl Dutkey in 12/98 stated she observed some infected plants.
-She noticed that when the plants were taken care of properly(water, fertilizer, etc.), the plants grew thru the problem and are large, healthy plants.
-Therefore, I am recommending no chemical treatments for this pathogen.
-In conclusion, if a leyland develops canker, a bona fide food and watering program is recommended for a quick recovery.
+During the late 1970s, the Leyland was initially thought to be trouble-free.
+However, it has since been documented that they can have cankers, a small wound that leaks sap.
+In December 1998, at the State of Maryland Department of Pesticides lecture by Ethyl Dutkey, a Plant Pathologist, she discussed observing some infected plants.
+She noted that when properly cared for (water, fertilizer, etc.), they grew through the problem and became large, healthy plants.
+Therefore, I recommend no chemical treatments for this pathogen.
+Instead, a proper food and watering regime is best for a quick recovery.

-*Plus delivery fee and taxes
+*Plus local delivery fee and taxes – We DO NOT Ship

 Tree price + Labor

-In 1845, the Leighton Hall, Powys estate was purchased from the Corbett family of Shropshire by Liverpool banker Christopher Leyland.
-In 1847, he gave it to his nephew John Naylor (1813–1889) as a wedding present, who then proceeded to rebuild the house and estate at a reputed cost of £275,000, plus an additional £200,000 on the industrial farm technology.
+In 1845, Liverpool banker Christopher Leyland purchased Leighton Hall, in Montgomeryshire/Powys County, from the Corbett family of Shropshire.
+Then in 1847, he gave it to his nephew John Naylor (1813–1889) as a wedding present.
+John rebuilt the house and estate at a reputed cost of £275,000, plus another £200,000 on industrial farm technology.
 Naylor commissioned Edward Kemp, a pupil of Sir Joseph Paxton, to lay out the gardens.
 Thus, adding Redwoods, Monkey Puzzle Trees, and two disparate Pacific coast North American conifers planted near each other in the estate’s Park Wood:

-The hybrid has since arisen on nearly 20 separate occasions, always by open pollination, showing the two species are readily compatible and closely related.
-As a hybrid, Leyland Cypress is sterile so all the trees we now see have resulted from cuttings originating from those few plants.
+This hybrid has since arisen on nearly 20 separate occasions, always by open natural pollination.
+Showing the two species are readily compatible and closely related.
+Although, as a hybrid, the Leyland Cypress is sterile.
+Therefore, all the trees we now see have resulted from cuttings originating from those few plants.